What is consensus?

 The ordering service is completely agnostic to the contents of the messages – it does not look into the message to see what it is.
 Thus it does not look or analyze in any way the read-write set produced by the endorsing peers.
 Its sole purpose is to establish total order on the messages.
 Messages could be thought of as events.
 Messages, transactions, events are all synonymous in this discussion.

 Few concluding notes: you may encounter articles on the web saying HL Fabric uses BFT or PBFT for consensus but that is not true and a result of people copying and pasting something they read on the internet without verifying the facts.
+I think part of this confusion arises from the fact that the Fabric whitepaper itself has been cleverly written so as to give the impression that Fabric uses BFT consensus – that is certainly the understanding I got from reading the paper – it is simply not true.
 As of this writing, Fabric (v1.4) uses Kafka for consensus.
-Kafka in turn uses Zookeeper.
+Kafka in turn uses Zookeeper to achieve consensus.
+And Zookeeper’s consensus is based on the Zookeeper Atomic Broadcast (ZAB).
+So ZAB really is the consensus algorithm behind Fabric.
 Upcoming versions of Fabric will replace Kafka with Raft – another protocol to achieve consensus.
 The work is being tracked here.
 Also read ordering-faqs.
 Also some articles on the web will state Fabric’s consensus protocol is pluggable – while this is not incorrect, it is easier said than done.
 If you want to use a protocol other than Solo or Kafka, you will have to write your own plugin and compile your own custom binary of fabric-orderer.
 For details refer to the question titled “I want to write a consensus implementation for Fabric.
 Where do I begin?” in the orderer-faqs.